guimspace/fopus/README.md

    - `Photos.tar.xz` the compressed archive (plaintext)
    - `Photos.tar.xz.age` the encrypted archive
    - `Photos.tar.xz.age_aa`, `Photos.tar.xz.age_ab`, ... the pieces of the encrypted archive
-   - `Photos.txt` a list of files processed in compression (plaintext)
+   - `Photos.list.txt` a list of files processed in compression (plaintext)
    - `label.txt` a label with a random UUID, timestamp and a checksum if label option is selected
    - `CHECKSUMS.txt` hash of the files
    - `CHECKSUMS.txt.minisign` signature of the hashes